February is American Heart Month!

 - Eating a healthy diet (lots of fresh veggies, fruits, whole grains; eating less processed foods, limiting sodium, saturated fats, etc.).

 - Maintaining a healthy weight (you don’t have to aim for “skinny”, just healthy).

 - Getting enough physical activity (2 1/2 hours of brisk cardiovascular conditioning is recommended but listen, we’re not average so get your butt moving more).

-- Not smoking or using other forms of tobacco (sorry, smoking is stupid, quit now)
+- Not smoking, vaping or using other forms of tobacco (sorry, smoking is stupid, quit now)

 - Limiting alcohol use.

 High cholesterol and blood pressure can increase your risk of heart disease.
 The kicker is, you can have high cholesterol and blood pressure and not even know it.
 So it’s a good idea to schedule annual checkups with your doctor and keep tabs on your numbers.
-Too high?
+Are they too high?
 Take steps to get them in line.

 And remember, love your body, it’s the only one you have.